Siarl/sd-project-2020-VU/docs/assignment2.md

 ![State Machine Diagram - Scene](images/SMDScene.png)

 The state machine diagram for the <b>scene class</b> is a bit more complex than the <b>game class</b>, as it has more states.
-The state machine diagram for the scene class is a bit more complex than the game class, as it has more states.

 This class is being called by the previous class (game), and we could see within the previous diagram when it was called.
 Therefore, after the pseudostate "initial state", this class starts directly with a transition that has the activity/effect "command".